sbal06/Fashion-MNIST/README.md

 # Description
 Welcome!
-This is where you will find different Python scripts (code) for the Fashion MNIST dataset, which can be viewed here (https://www.tensorflow.org/datasets/catalog/fashion_mnist) .
-Fashion-MNIST serves as a replacement for the original MNIST dataset, which was released in 1999 (https://www.kaggle.com/datasets/avnishnish/mnist-original).
+This is where you will find different Python scripts (code) for the Fashion MNIST dataset.
+The Fashion-MNIST dataset is a collection of images depicting different types of clothing items.
+You can learn more about the fashion MNIST dataset [here](https://www.tensorflow.org/datasets/catalog/fashion_mnist). serves as a replacement for the original MNIST dataset, which was released in 1999 (https://www.kaggle.com/datasets/avnishnish/mnist-original).

 The originial MNIST dataset became overused due to many models achieving 99% accuracy with a simple acrhitecture and lack of noise in the training/testing samples.